+Audit Grades

-Audit Grades: Generally, students may audit master's level courses on a space-available basis and with the permission of the program office.
+Generally, students may audit master's level courses on a space-available basis and with the permission of the program office.
 Students who audit a course will not receive academic credit for the course.
 The decision to audit is irreversible.
 A final grade of AU is assigned to the student's permanent record.
 Auditors participate in all classroom activities, projects, and assignments but do not receive evaluation for their work.
 College of Liberal Arts graduate writing courses, School of Business MBA modules, and EdD courses may not be audited.
 Contact the program office for audit registration and fee information.
 Students intending to audit a course must submit an audit registration form with the required approvals to Registration and Records (East Hall 113) no later than the add/drop deadline.

+Incomplete Grades

-Incomplete Grades: With an instructor's approval, a student may take an incomplete ("I") in a course.
-An "I" is not a final grade and will be given only in unusual circumstances that are beyond the control of the student.
+With an instructor's approval, a student may take an incomplete ("I") in a course.
+An "I" will be given only in unusual circumstances that are beyond the control of the student.
 An "I" cannot be granted for failing or uncompleted work (a substantial portion of the work must have already been completed).
-All instructors enter "I" grades via Piperline before a term's grading deadline.

-An instructor must update an "I" to a final grade within four months of the end of the registration term (or by August 31 if the student intends to graduate in the summer).
-Otherwise, the "I" will convert to an "F" grade.
+An instructor must update an "I" to a final grade within four months after the end of the registration term (or by August 31 if the student intends to graduate in the summer).
+Otherwise, the "I" will convert to an "F" or "N" grade.

 If an "I" has been converted to an "F," the student may complete the necessary coursework, at the instructor's discretion, within one year in accordance with the grade change policy.
-The student may not complete course work after that time.
+The student may not complete coursework after that time.